pedromn0/pastries-to-you-milestone-4/README.md

 ### **Languages**
 - [HTML](https://en.wikipedia.org/wiki/HTML) to build the whole structure of the landing page.
 - [CSS](https://en.wikipedia.org/wiki/CSS) to style the webiste.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript), more specifically [Jquery](https://jquery.com/) was use it to personalize some materialize components.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript), more specifically [Jquery](https://jquery.com/) was use it to personalize some bootstrap components.
 - [Python](https://www.python.org/) to build majority of the backend instructions on app.py file.

 ### **Frameworks and others**